 I have always been a maker of things, whether it be scrap wood building blocks, cardboard creations, or miniature dirt and twig homes.
 Before the age of fourteen I began to experiment with hot and cold metal work, using found materials to produce small items.
-By day I hammered and painted steel nails and copper wire to create jewellery and by night he reshaped broken kitchen blades into miniature knives.
+By day I hammered and painted steel nails and copper wire to create jewellery and by night I reshaped broken kitchen blades into miniature knives.

 Read more about my various workshops and creative spaces here: Workshop History